What Do I Need To Get A California Title Loan?

 The underwriting requirements for California title loans differ slightly from those of other states.
 The most significant requirement is owning the car outright, and your vehicle has a fair chance of qualifying if it's valued at $5,000 or more.
 A lender will also check your employment status and ability to repay the loan on time, per state regulations.
 They may require additional security if the risk is higher, especially if the company pays off title loans.

-While the main document for title loans is the title itself, you must also be prepared to provide items such as pay stubs and your car's insurance information.
+While the main document needed for title loans is the title itself, you must also be prepared to provide items such as pay stubs and your car's insurance information.
 Any lender will want to know the car is covered in case of an emergency or theft, and you need to show proof of insurance.
 Also, have your vehicle registration forms and bank statements ready if required.